Build your first Supply Chain

 ...

-This tells the SupplyChain to run the source-git-provider stage in the developer namespace where the developer source Git repository secret needed by source-git-provider is provided by developers.
-All other steps run in the supplychain namespace where a platform engineer can provide the necessary secrets for the buildpack-build stage and the git-writer-pr stage during supply chain installation.
+This update tells SupplyChain to run the source-git-provider stage in the developer namespace where the developer source Git repository secret, needed by source-git-provider, is provided by developers.
+All other steps run in the supplychain namespace where a platform engineer can provide the necessary secrets for the buildpack-build stage and the git-writer-pr stage during supply-chain installation.

-Refine the Developer API (Workload) using overrides and defaults
+Refine the Developer API (Workload) by using overrides and defaults

 To do this, update the config.overrides section of the generated supplychains/mavenappbuildv1.yaml file as follows: